Shear-induced rigidity of frictional particles: Analysis of emergent order in stress space: Theoretical framework

-It is possible to have concave polygons for force tiles when frictional forces exist.
-Two consecutive forces around a grain can either form a convex vertex (Fig.~\ref{convexity} A) or a concave one depending on how frictional they are and the angular distance $\theta_2-\theta_1$ between the contacts.
-Decomposing each force into tangential and normal parts, the condition for convexity can be easily obtained:
+It is possible to have non-convex polygons as force tiles when frictional forces exist.
+Two consecutive forces around a {disk} can either form a convex vertex (Fig.~\ref{convexity} A) or a concave one depending on how frictional they are and the angular distance $\theta_2-\theta_1$ between the contacts.
+Decomposing each force into a tangential and a normal part, the condition for convexity can be easily obtained:

 where the tangential force and the normal force obey the Coulomb criterion for a given static friction coefficient $\mu$: $\frac{f_{1t}}{f_{1n}}, \frac{f_{2t}}{f_{2n}} \le \mu$.
 The angular distance between two contacts $\theta_2-\theta_1$ is constrained by geometry.
 In a mono-dispersed packing of just-touching disks, for example, $\theta_2-\theta_1$ cannot be smaller than $\pi/3$.
 Using this as a lower bound, Eq.~\ref{convexity_cond} gives the range of values of tangential forces for which convexity is possible for a given $\mu$.
-A straight forward calculation based on Eq.~\ref{convexity_cond} shows that for any $\mu<1/\sqrt{3}\simeq 0.58$, the convexity condition is never violated.
-For $\mu=0.7$ which is the static friction coefficient of the particles studied in the experiments\cite{BiNature2011,granmat_bob}, it is possible to have non-convex polygons when the two consecutive forces $\vec{f}_1$ and $\vec{f}_2$ are simultaneously fully mobilized contacts ($ |f_t| = \mu f_n $) or are close to being fully mobilized (Fig.~\ref{convexity}(C)).
-In Fig.~\ref{convexity}(C), we also show the forces of a typical shear-jammed state.
-While a few contact pairs form concave edges, they are rare occurrences and we deduce that, statistically, in the shear jammed states the force tiles are convex for typical physical values of $\mu$.
+A straightforward calculation based on Eq.~\ref{convexity_cond} shows that for any $\mu<1/\sqrt{3}\simeq 0.58$, the convexity condition is never violated.
+For $\mu=0.7$, which is the static friction coefficient of the particles studied in the experiments~\cite{BiNature2011,granmat_bob}, it is possible to have non-convex polygons when the two consecutive forces $\vec{f}_1$ and $\vec{f}_2$ are simultaneously fully mobilized contacts ($ |f_t| = \mu f_n $), or are close to being fully mobilized.
+In Fig.~\ref{convexity}(C), we perform this analysis on a typical experimental shear-jammed state ~\cite{zhang2010jamming,BiNature2011} created at $\phi = 0.805$ under a pure-shear strain of 15\%, and for grains with a friction coefficient of $\mu=0.7$.
+The rescaled tangential forces for all pairs of consecutive contacts are represented by a scatter plot.
+The convexity criterion given by Eq.~\eqref{convexity_cond} is represented by the shaded region in Fig.~\ref{convexity}(C).
+While a few contact pairs form concave edges, they are rare occurrences and we deduce that, statistically, in the shear jammed states, the force tiles are convex for typical physical values of $\mu$.

 \IncludeFigureConvexityCriteria